-There was continued delivery of programs and services for children and families in accordance with community needs, as well as youth programs and services.
-Long Day Care fees were increased by 30% from January 2014 to ensure service provision was delivered at cost neutral for the community, as historically this service has been subsidised by rate funding.
-Harbour View Children's Centre increased from 38 to 44 childcare places in January 2014 to better meet the needs of working families.
-Programs supporting the Aged, Disabled, Aboriginal and Torres Strait Islander (ATSI) people & Culturally and Linguistically Diverse (CALD) groups and community services have been supported, including Club Friday, information and referral services to CALD and ATSI communities, as well as the operation of the Meals on Wheels and Club Friday programs.
-Manly Club for Seniors continues to provide a range of activities at Manly Seniors Centre including lawn bowls, table tennis, dancing, games, art, singing and walking groups to ensure healthy ageing and social inclusion.
+Programs supporting seniors, aged people, people with a disability, people from culturally and linguistically diverse (CALD) backgrounds, and people from Aboriginal and Torres Strait Islander (ATSI) backgrounds are supported, including the Club Friday disability service, the Manly Meals on Wheels service, and an information and referral services to all these groups.
+Manly Club for Seniors continues to provide a range of activities at the Manly Seniors Centre including lawn bowls, table tennis, dancing, games, art, singing and walking groups to ensure healthy ageing and social inclusion.
 Healthy Lifestyle classes and Computer Pals also run at the Centre.
-Club Friday operates 47 Friday night outings and 2 day trips per year, and provided 4,619 hours of service to clients in 2013-14, including a day trip to Symbio Wildlife Zoo and Mt Tomah Botanic Gardens.
-Meals on Wheels provided 86 meals per day, with shopping trips also held weekly and recreation trips held fortnightly; Community restaurants were held at 3 locations to foster social inclusion with our ageing residents.
+Club Friday held 47 Friday night activities and 2 day trips, providing 4,290 hours of service to clients in 2014-15.
+Manly Meals on Wheels provided 85 meals per day, with shopping trips held weekly and social outings held fortnightly.
+Community restaurants were held at 3 locations to encourage social inclusion with our older residents and a Community Visitors Scheme operates to foster social inclusion of residents receiving a Home Care Package.

-Economic / Infrastructure Program & Special Projects Achievements
+Economic / Infrastructure Program & Special Projects Achievements (2014-15 Update Required)